JSpeedie/G2ME-legacy/README.md

 <details><summary>Click to Expand</summary><p>

 One of the most useful parts of this project is that it works quite nicely with Challonge, the free bracket site.
-In this repo there is a simple shell script I have written that takes the url to a challonge bracket, and converts it into a `G2ME` compliant bracket file.
+In this repo there is a simple shell script I have written that takes the url to a challonge bracket, and converts it (nearly) into a `G2ME` compliant bracket file.
 Here's an example:

 ```
 $ sh convchallonge.sh [challonge_url_here] > [output_file_here]